 Human trafficking is an issue in every country in the world, but it looks slightly different in each.
-Learn more about how human trafficking affects Colombia.
+Learn more about human trafficking in Colombia.

 According to the Global Slavery Index, the estimated number of Colombians living in modern slavery is 131,000, or 2.73 out of every 1,000 persons.
 But confirmed numbers are hard to come by.
 While the actual number of domestic human trafficking victims in Colombia is unknown, the Colombian government identified 124 victims in 2017, an annual increase from 68 victims in 2016.